Skip to content

 Why higher-rate taxpayers face a tougher test

-Since Section 24 removed the ability to deduct mortgage interest from rental income, higher-rate taxpayers pay more tax on their rental profits.
-Lenders apply a stricter ICR (typically 145%) to account for this reduced net income.
+Since Section 24 took away the option to deduct mortgage interest from rental income, higher-rate taxpayers pay more tax on their rental profit.
+Lenders set a stricter ICR, usually 145%, to reflect that lower net income.

 How do lenders calculate rental coverage?

-Here’s a worked example showing how a typical lender would assess a buy-to-let application.
+A worked example is the clearest way to see how a typical lender would size up a buy-to-let application.

 Worked example: £200,000 BTL mortgage